awsdocs/iam-user-guide/doc_source/id_credentials_mfa_configure-api-require.md

 + When you allow another AWS account to access resources in your account, the security of your resources depends on the configuration of the trusted account \(the other account, not yours\)\.
 This is true even when you require multi\-factor authentication\.
 Any identity in the trusted account that has permission to create virtual MFA devices can construct an MFA claim to satisfy that part of your role's trust policy\.
 Before you allow members of another account access to your AWS resources that require multi\-factor authentication, you should ensure that the trusted account's owner follows security best practices\.
 For example, the trusted account should restrict access to sensitive API operations, such as MFA device\-management API operations, to specific, trusted identities\.
 + If a policy includes an MFA condition, a request is denied if users have not been MFA authenticated, or if they provide an invalid MFA device identifier or invalid TOTP\.

-## Scenario: MFA Protection for Cross\-Account Delegation<a name="MFAProtectedAPI-cross-account-delegation"></a>
+## Scenario: MFA protection for cross\-account delegation<a name="MFAProtectedAPI-cross-account-delegation"></a>

-In this scenario, you want to delegate access to IAM users in another account, but only if the users are authenticated with an AWS MFA device\. \(For more information about cross\-account delegation, see [Roles Terms and Concepts](id_roles_terms-and-concepts.md)\.
+In this scenario, you want to delegate access to IAM users in another account, but only if the users are authenticated with an AWS MFA device\. \(For more information about cross\-account delegation, see [Roles terms and concepts](id_roles_terms-and-concepts.md)\.

 Imagine that you have account A \(the trusting account that owns the resource to be accessed\), with the IAM user Anaya, who has administrator permission\.
 She wants to grant access to user Richard in account B \(the trusted account\), but wants to make sure that Richard is authenticated with MFA before he assumes the role\.